frank2/packer-tutorial/README.md

 project(packer CXX)
 ```

-We also want to declare our packer as "MultiThreaded" instead of "MultiThreadedDLL" so we don't have to worry about runtime DLL dependencies.
+We also want to declare our packer as "MultiThreaded" (i.e., /MT) instead of "MultiThreadedDLL" (i.e., /MD) so we don't have to worry about runtime DLL dependencies.

 ```cmake
 # this line will mark our packer as MultiThreaded, instead of MultiThreadedDLL